Swilsondi/website-preview/demo/README.md

-# TechMotiveSupreme Website
+# TechMotive-Supreme Website

-A premium, modern web development portfolio and business website built with React, showcasing digital excellence and professional services.
+TechMotive-Supreme is a modern digital agency website and e-commerce platform built with React, Vite, and Tailwind CSS.
+This site is designed to showcase and sell premium web development, branding, and digital strategy services to creators, entrepreneurs, and businesses.
+Our mission is to empower clients with high-performing, visually stunning websites and proven digital solutions that drive real business results.

+## 🏆 What We Do & Sell

+- **Custom Website Design & Development**: Fast, mobile-friendly, and SEO-optimized websites tailored to your brand and goals.
+- **Branding & Identity**: Logo design, brand strategy, and visual identity packages.
+- **Digital Strategy**: Growth consulting, analytics, and conversion optimization.
+- **E-Commerce Solutions**: Online stores, payment integration, and product management.
+- **Ongoing Support**: Maintenance, updates, and performance monitoring.

 ## 🚀 Project Overview

-TechMotiveSupreme is a cutting-edge business website designed for a premium web development agency.
-It features modern animations, responsive design, and optimized performance with a focus on user experience and conversion.
+TechMotive-Supreme is a business website and digital storefront for a premium web development agency.
+It features:

+- Modern animations and interactive UI
+- Responsive, mobile-first design
+- Optimized performance and SEO
+- Secure forms and checkout
+- Real client success stories and testimonials

 ### ✨ Key Features